Beee4life/csv-to-wp/README.md

 ## Usage

-* Upload CSV data through file upload or raw import
+* Upload CSV data through file upload
+* Verify it
 * Preview it
 * Import it